 - To be able to deliver the functions a recognised NGB is likely to undertake the following activities:

-The main role of an SGB is to create a vision and deliver a strategic plan for the development and delivery of their sport, which determines how it will be implemented nationally, regionally and locally.
+- Prepare and implement a vision and strategic plan for its sport and determine how it will be implemented nationally, regionally and locally;